get-itips/get-itips.github.io/input/posts/tmr-conditional-access.md

 So, that leaves me with the MTRoA devices, the idea, was to create a Conditional Access Policy like this:

+# The Conditional Access Policy

 - **Users**: The specific resource account
-- **Cloud Apps**: All cloud apps (or at least, Exchange Online, Microsoft Teams, and SharePoint Online as explained here [Conditional Access and compliance best practices for Microsoft Teams Rooms - Microsoft Teams | Microsoft Learn](https://learn.microsoft.com/en-us/microsoftteams/rooms/conditional-access-and-compliance-for-devices))
+- **Cloud Apps**: All cloud apps (or at least, Exchange Online, Microsoft Teams, and SharePoint Online as explained here [Conditional Access and compliance best practices for Microsoft Teams Rooms - Microsoft Teams | Microsoft Learn](https://learn.microsoft.com/en-us/microsoftteams/rooms/conditional-access-and-compliance-for-devices?WT.mc_id=M365-MVP-5004663))
 - **Conditions** : **Filter for Devices**: _Exclude filtered devices_, Configure: Yes, Exclude filtered devices from policy: deviceId Equals e592fe64-fd2b-4ced-ae96-91657183cdb8
 - **Grant**: Block access